 In a modification context, the divorce court will look to the payee-spouse's entire course of conduct to determine the payee's good faith in attempting to obtain reasonable employment and become self-supporting.

-Poor judgment relative to earning an income, even without bad faith, can justify a family law court's decision not to extend spousal support (IRMO Sheridan).
+Poor judgment relative to earning an income, even without bad faith, may justify a family law court's decision not to extend spousal support (IRMO Sheridan).
 Irresponsible financial management can justify the termination of spousal support and jurisdiction (IRMO McElwee).

 Things such as vacations being paid for with joint funds, expensive gifts and paying for joint bills and household living expenses are relevant.
 One spouse giving away services as a homemaker, housekeeper, cook and companion are relevant issues.